Utah Water Wells

 The primary water-bearing formation here is the Beaver Valley basin-fill aquifer.
 Beaver County wells typically run 150-500 ft.
 Beaver Valley alluvial-fan wells are productive; Milford area sometimes hits geothermal-influenced water.

-Cities and towns in Beaver County
+Cities in Beaver County

 How much does a water well cost in Beaver County?

-How deep are wells typically in Beaver County?
+How deep are wells in Beaver County?